phugiadang/CSCI-4308-Open-Sources-Data-Analytics/OpenStack/sortedNumbers.md

-#Number of Trump Tweets: 694771
+#Total Number of Tweets: 1469302
-#Number of Clinton Tweets: 494144
+#Number of Trump Tweets: 695359
-#Number of Rubio Tweets: 195484
+#Number of Clinton Tweets: 494438
-#Number of Sanders Tweets: 191281
+#Number of Rubio Tweets: 195621
-#Number of Carson Tweets: 109351
+#Number of Sanders Tweets: 191416
-#Number of Bush Tweets: 74212
+#Number of Carson Tweets: 109440
-#Total Number of Tweets:
+#Number of Bush Tweets: 74318
 ---